phpdocker-io/vagrant-docker/README.md

 ## Why not assign more than 1 CPU?

 Virtualbox actually runs slower when you assign more than 1 CPU core to the box due to overheads on how it implements multi threading.
-This is a very old issue that who know if it'll ever get fixed.
+This is a very old issue and who knows if it'll ever get fixed.

 ## Why Virtualbox only?